Adroiti/docs-for-code-review-tools/RuboCop/Lint-StringConversionInInterpolation.md

-Pattern: Lint/StringConversionInInterpolation
+Pattern: String conversion in interpolation

 Issue: -

 ## Description

 This cop checks for string conversion in string interpolation, which is redundant.

 ### Example